agl-ic-eg/drm-lease-manager/README.md

 So, for example, a DRM lease for the first LVDS device on the device `/dev/dri/card0` would be named `card0-LVDS-1`.

+### Dynamic lease transfer

+When `drm-lease-manager` is started with the `-t` option, the ownership of a leases resourses can be transfered from one client to another.

+This allows the ownership of the leased resources to be transferred without the display being closed and the screen blanking.
+`drm-lease-manager` handles the timing of the tranfser and manages the references to the DRM device, so that the last framebuffer of the old client stays on screen until the new client presents its first frame.

+The transition can be completed without direct communication between the old and new client applications, however, the client that the lease will be transitioned *from* must be able to handle unexpected lease revokation.
+Once the lease is revoked, all DRM API calls referring to the DRM resources managed by the lease will fail with -ENOENT.
+The client should be able to gracefully handle this condition by, for example, pausing or shutting down its rendering operations.

 ## Client API usage

 The libdmclient handles all communication with the DRM Lease Manager and provides file descriptors that